Engee documentation

 Output

-# Y — beamformer output signal
+# Y — output signal of the beam shaper

-`complex vector M by 1
+complex vector M by 1

 Details